particle1331/ok-transformer/docs/intro.md

 This is a collection of notebooks on machine learning theory and engineering.
-Each notebook should run end-to-end after installing the [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/master/src/inefficient_networks) utilities library (see below).
+Each notebook should run end-to-end after installing the [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/master/src/inefficient_networks) package.
+This package provides utilities for downloading datasets from Kaggle and reducing boilerplate code in setting up the coding environment.
+Datasets used come from [Kaggle](https://www.kaggle.com/) or as part of some open-source library such as
-Datasets used come from [Kaggle](https://www.kaggle.com/) or as part of some open-source library such as [`torchvision`](https://pytorch.org/vision/stable/index.html) and [`tensorflow_datasets`](https://www.tensorflow.org/datasets).
+[`torchvision`](https://pytorch.org/vision/stable/index.html) and [`tensorflow_datasets`](https://www.tensorflow.org/datasets).